(Grower of the Year Awards presentation by PGI)

 Fort Hall, ID 83203 (I-15 Exit 80)

-For reservations at the IPC discounted rate please call with CODE 5026.
+For reservations at the IPC discounted rate please call and reserve with the group code 7694 or "Big Idaho Potato Harvest Meeting".